 - Facility Layout

 From 2012 to 2014, the number of sensors has increased more than five times, thanks to the reduced cost of these technologies.
 As Digital Manufacturing is based on the data provided by sensors distributed across an industrial unit, the use of IoT is necessary for improving the digital model’s accuracy, flexibility and responsiveness.
-IoT will provided manufacturers with an in-depth view of all that is happening within the production process.
+IoT and machine monitoring technology will provide manufacturers with an in-depth view of all that is happening within the production process.
 The data collected would be reflected upon the digital manufacturing application, and an intelligent analysis would allow manufacturing engineers to control assets’ setpoints for maximum efficiency.

 As a whole, Digital Manufacturing would pack the following benefits: